 - Generates employee timesheets based on tracked time.

 - Displays statistics like employee time, administration expense, overtime per employee or project, and time-off.

 - Track time from the web or iOS, or Android apps.

-- Offers numerous native integrations with tools like Quickbooks, Zapier, and Salesforce.
+- Offers numerous native integrations with tools like Zapier, Salesforce, Quickbooks and their alternatives

 - Generate over 80+ various reports based on tracked time.

 ClickTime’s paid plans start at $12/user per month.
 It doesn’t have a free plan.

 - G2: 4.4/5 (150+ reviews)

 - Capterra: 4.6/5 (190+ reviews)